 This is a wonderfully simple mock vegan ‘tuna’ salad that can be served many ways!

 - It’s great alone.

 - Served on whole-grain artisan bread, like this sandwich.

 - Add a scoop on top of a bed of leafy greens with a squeeze of lemon.

-- You could even cut some bell pepper strips or cucumber slices, they make great scoopers.
+- To add freshness, cut bell pepper strips or cucumber slices, they make great scoopers.

 - Pairs well with fresh fruit too!

 I have really been enjoying trying all these different foods and sharing them here in hopes to inspire others who are looking to make changes, or who already have and are looking for new inspiration.
 I find it’s not difficult eating a plant based diet, in fact – it’s a joy!

 I never tire of the simples, and I hope you like this easy, vegan chickpea tuna salad as much as I did!